matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 Check out our step-by-step [tutorial](../developer-guides/hello-world.md), where you will learn:

 - How to install zkSync hardhat plugin and deploy smart contracts with it.
-- How to build front-end for your dApp using `zksync-web3` library.
+- How to build front-end for your dApp using the `zksync-web3` library.

 ## Connecting Metamask